goodtune/firelocs/README.md

 # 🔥 FireLocs

-A project to be used during our 2020 NCSS Masterclass.
+A project used during a 2020 [NCSS](https://ncss.edu.au/summer-school) masterclass, demonstrating a web service for [RFS](https://www.rfs.nsw.gov.au) bushfire data used.
+The masterclass is given by @goodtune and @edwinsteele

 ## Getting started